 Cheyenne Red Shield by Howard Terpning shows how among the Northern Cheyenne people, there was a society called The Red Shield Society, or the “Bull Soldiers.”
 This was the only soldier band so far as is known that carried a shield distinctive to the organization.
 The shields often had the buffalo tail hanging from the bottom.
 The members wore the skin of a buffalo bulls head with the horns attached.
 Once a man was elected to the society, he was a member for life.

-To view his complete works, click here
+To view his complete works, please click here